 - To continue and expand the work of the Community Neh Kanikonriio Council (Neh-Kanikonriio means “Good Mind”) which hears cases diverted to the program by the local Crown Attorneys in Cornwall, ON and Valleyfield, QC pursuant to the protocols attached in Contribution Agreement or diverted by the Akwesasne Mohawk Court;

-- To continue and expand the work of the Community Neh Kanikonriio Council which, when a Justice of the Ontario Court of sentence and the request’s that an “Old Ways” hearing be conducted, reports to and makes recommendations to the court as to an appropriate sentence through the probation office and to explore the expansion of the “Old Way’s” approach to the courts in Quebec;
+- To continue and expand the work of the Community Neh Kanikonriio Council which, when a Justice of the Ontario Court sentences and requests that an “Old Ways” hearing be conducted, reports to and makes recommendations to the court as to an appropriate sentence through the probation office and to explore the expansion of the “Old Ways” approach to the courts in Quebec;

 - To continue and enhance mediation services in Family & Child Custody disputes which are offered through the Akwesasne Justice Department;